Nesss86/tweeter/README.md

 #### Initial Homepage - Tablet
-This the reduced screen tablet view of the app.
+This is the reduced screen tablet view of the app.
 <img src="public/images/Initial Homepage Tablet.png" alt="Homepage Tablet">